 Invasive species are one of the biggest threats to our planet’s natural biodiversity.
 An invasive species is both non-native and harmful.
 Invasive species can be any living thing, from plants and insects to birds, fish, or even snakes.
 Here, we’ll go over five snakes that are invasive species.

-Invasive snakes become invasive when they either escape or are released from zoos or private ownership.
+Snakes become invasive when they establish a breeding population in a new area after escaping captivity.
 This is especially true for exotic species of snake imported as pets.
 When people get tired of their exotic snakes, or they just get too big to handle, they all too often turn to release them into the wild.
 This takes care of the problem for the owner but can have disastrous consequences for the local environment.

 Whether released on purpose or escaped by accident, snakes that are invasive species can cause massive environmental damage.
 Here, we’ll learn more about five of the worst invasive snakes in the world.
 Then, we’ll take a look at two places on Earth that do everything they can to keep invasive snakes from wrecking their native habitats.